-The subject site is provided access along Floral Park Road, which is shown in the master plan as a master plan primary facility.
+The subject site will be provided access along Floral Park Road, which is shown in the master plan as a master plan primary facility.
 While the applicant has acknowledged the MPOT recommendations of a side path along Floral Park Road, and a shared roadway along Accokeek Road, on-road dual-route bicycle facilities must be provided to meet the recommendations of the master plan as well.

-Therefore, on-road dual-route facilities shall be provided along Floral Park Road and Accokeek Road, subject to the approval of the applicable permitting agency.
+Staff recommend that on-road dual-route facilities be provided along Floral Park Road and Accokeek Road, subject to the approval of the applicable permitting agency.